The Top 10 low carb foods that fill you up

 Image source: shutterstock

 You can also enjoy cod, plaice, halibut, prawns, crab, and various other seafood choices.
+Just be cautious with processed and breaded versions, as they may have hidden carbs.

 Note that scallops and mussels have slightly higher carb content, around two to three grams per 100 grams, so watch your portion sizes.